CRJFisher/career-agent/backlog/tasks/task-51 - Implement-MCP-server-integration.md

 Create a Model Context Protocol (MCP) server to expose the Career Application Agent as a sub-agent that can be used by other AI assistants like Claude Code.
 MCP is an open standard by Anthropic that standardizes how applications provide context to LLMs, essentially acting as a "USB-C port for AI applications".
 This would allow the career agent's capabilities to be seamlessly integrated into coding workflows, IDEs, and other AI-powered tools.

-**Critical**: The implementation must leverage the MCP `sampling` protocol, which allows the server to request that the client performs LLM tasks.
-This is essential because the career agent relies heavily on LLM calls for analysis, content generation, and decision-making.
-Instead of requiring its own LLM configuration, the MCP server will delegate all LLM operations to the client through sampling requests.
+**Critical**: The implementation must support two modes of operation:
+1. **MCP Sampling Mode**: When running as an MCP server, leverage the `sampling` protocol to request that the client performs LLM tasks.
+This allows the server to delegate all LLM operations to the client without requiring its own API keys.
+2. **Standalone Mode**: When running independently (not as MCP server), use traditional token-based authentication with LLM providers.
+This maintains backward compatibility and allows direct CLI usage.

+The system should automatically detect which mode to use based on the execution context.

 ## Acceptance Criteria

 - [ ] Research and understand MCP specification, especially the sampling protocol
 - [ ] Install MCP Python SDK (`pip install mcp`)
 - [ ] Create `mcp_server.py` that exposes career agent as MCP server
-- [ ] **Implement MCP sampling for all LLM operations**:
+- [ ] **Implement dual-mode LLM operations**:
+  - Create adaptive wrapper that supports both MCP sampling and direct API calls
+  - Detect execution context to choose appropriate mode
-  - Replace direct LLM calls with sampling requests
+  - In MCP mode: Route LLM calls through sampling requests
+  - In standalone mode: Use existing token-based authentication
-  - Maintain conversation context across sampling calls
+  - Maintain conversation context across both modes
-  - Handle sampling responses and errors appropriately
+  - Handle sampling responses and API errors appropriately
 - [ ] Implement MCP tools for key capabilities:
   - Build career database from documents
   - Analyze job requirements